jonathan-mcgrath-sonarsource/pytest/README.rst

-The ``pytest`` framework makes it easy to write small tests, yet scales to support complex functional testing for applications and libraries.
+The ``pytest`` framework makes it easy to write small tests, yet scales to support complex functional testing for applications and libraries womp womp.

 An example of a simple test: